-Following the receipt of these documents, you may be subject to a compliance visit from UKVI, who will assess through a fact finding process on whether or not to grant the sponsorship licence.
+Following the receipt of these documents, you may be subject to a compliance visit from UKVI, who will assess through a fact-finding process on whether or not to grant the sponsorship licence.

-Companies will also be required to comply with the illegal working requirements which states that all non-EU employees are required to provide documentation that proves their right to work before being employed by a UK company and copies of this information must also be retained by the employer.
+Companies will also be required to comply with the illegal working requirements which states that all non-UK employees are required to provide documentation that proves their right to work before being employed by a UK company and copies of this information must also be retained by the employer.

 A successful sponsor licence application will enable your organisation to lawfully employ skilled migrant workers.

 If your sponsor licence application is successful, your company will be placed on the list of registered sponsors and you will be permitted to assign Certificates of Sponsorship (CoS) to qualifying candidates, enabling them to make their visa application to the Home Office.